LeviBreakwell/TrainerProgram/README.md

+# Purpose:
+Web app that allows trainers to build workouts and programs on a schedule for other users to view and updates status on.
+Individuals can use too to build their own workouts and program schedules.

 ### Want full control over everything in this template?
 We've created a new project called [**stackmix**](https://github.com/roxiness/stackmix).
 It's an experimental CLI that let's you pick and mix all features in a Routify template!
 Get started with `npx stackmix`